maronglamin/marketplus/appBackend/FIREBASE_SETUP.md

-# Firebase Setup for Push Notifications
+# Firebase Setup Guide

-This guide will help you set up Firebase for push notifications in the marketplace backend.
+This guide will help you set up Firebase for push notifications in the SNAP backend.

 ## Prerequisites